robnolen/aws-security-workshops/threat-detection-wksp/docs/03-detection-and-remediation.md

 At this point we know how the attacker was able to get into your systems and a general idea of what they did.
 After reviewing the permissions associated with the IAM Role you realize that it has very permissive policies as it relates to your S3 bucket.
 Lets verify what sort of senstive data is in your bucket and take a closer at your Macie Alerts.

 1. Go to the [Amazon Macie](https://mt.us-west-2.macie.aws.amazon.com/) console.
-2. On the navigation pane to the left, click on **Dashboard**.
-3. Look through latest alerts.
+2. Look through latest alerts.

     > Are there any critical alerts?

     You should see a critical alert that says **S3 Bucket IAM policy grants global read rights**.
 Next lets verify what sort of sensitve data exists in that bucket.

-4. On the navigation pane to the left, click **Dashboard**.
+3. Click **Dashboard** in the left navigation.
 You should see the following data classifications:
     ![Macie Classification](../images/03-macie-data.png)

     > You can slide the risk slider to filter data classifications based on risk levels.

-5. Click the icon under **Critical Assets** for “S3 Objects by PII”
+4. Click the icon under **Critical Assets** for “S3 Objects by PII”

     > Is there any PII in your bucket?

 Now you know all of your PII should be encrypted, but what if the attacker removed that encryption?
 Rather than checking each file in S3, you can create a Macie alert to validate if encryption has been disabled.

-6. On the navigation pane to the left, click on **Settings** and then **Basic Alerts**.
+5. Click on **Settings** in the left navigation and then **Basic Alerts**.
-7. Click on **Add New**
+6. Click on **Add New**
-8. Create an alert with the following parameters:
+7. Create an alert with the following parameters:
     * **Alert title**: *Encryption Removed*
     * **Description**: *Evidence of encryption being removed from a bucket*
     * **Category**: *Data Compliance*